Understanding the Difference between DWI and DWAI in New York

 What are the Penalties for Conviction?

 For a first-time offense, a person with a DWI might face fines between $500 and $1,000.
-There’s also a potential for up to one year spent in jail, along with loss of driving privileges for a minimum of six months.
+There’s also the potential for up to one year in jail and a minimum six-month loss of driving privileges.

 If a second offense occurs within ten years, the mandatory fine will increase from $1,000 to $5,000.
-The potential prison term has a maximum of four years.
+The potential prison term is a maximum of four years.

 For third offenses, a person might face fines of $10,000, prison sentences of up to seven years, and permanent revocation of their license.